getzlab/BTK_Growth_Kinetics_analysis/README.md

-# BTK_Growth_Kinetics_analysis

-Standalone Cell Population calculation (compatible with python 3)
+# Standalone Cell Population calculation (compatible with python 3)

-The -w flag should provide a measure of tumor burden, with one value per input sample maf in clustering.
-When ommited, stable tumor burden is assumed.
-The -t flag should provide relative time for spacing the samples.
-When omitted, equal spacing is assumed.
+The -sif flag should provide a sif file
+The -m flag should provide a mutation ccf file from the clustering result The -c flag should provide a cluster ccf file from the clustering result The --tree number should provide the most likely tree number from PhylogicNDT output

 python ./PhylogicNDT.py CellPopulation -i Indiv_ID -sif Patient.sif  -m mutation_ccf_file -c cluster_ccf_file --tree_number correct_tree_number